tmzhuang/dependency_grapher/README.md

   fixtures :all
 end
 ```
-Run `rake test` to run your tests.
-DependencyGrapher will log all method calls in your tests to produce `dependencies.yml`, which it will use to produce graphs.
+DependencyGrapher requires you first to run your unit tests to produce set of dependencies (outputted to your project folder as dependencies.yml).
+The parts of your system that are not touched by the tests will not be shown in the graph.

-`rake dep:graph` to produce a svg graph.
+After the tests have complete, run `rake dep:graph` to produce a svg graph.
+You may specify the name format of the graph output by using `rake dep:graph[name.format]`.
+For example, `rake dep:graph[graph.dot]` produces a DOT file of the graph.
+Acceptable formats can be found on the [GraphViz site](http://www.graphviz.org/doc/info/output.html).
 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/dependency_grapher.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.